zzzprojects/docs/entityframework-plus.net/pages/ef-docs/documentations/query-filter/ef6-query-filter.md

  - Entity Framework 5
    - Doesn't work with LazyLoading
    - Doesn't work with Include
+ - A `DbSet` must exist for any entity you want to filter.
+Some parts of this feature may not be compatible without a corresponding `DbSet` (you don’t have to use it, it just has to exist).

 ### Entity Framework 6 - Limitations

 #### Property Filter